Portsmouth, Virginia: Primary and secondary schools

-Portsmouth Public Schools operates public schools.
-There are three public high schools in Portsmouth, Virginia, located at three corners of the city.
+In 1846, the Virginia General Assembly passed an act that established a "free education for all classes."
+In 1848, Portsmouth began organizing a public education system for primary school and elected a board for that purpose.
+A small tuition was required, but poorer students were paid for by funds from the sale of the Glebe lands.
+During the 1969-1970 session of the General Assembly, Portsmouth Public Schools was established.
+The district is made up of twenty-four schools.
+There are three public high schools in Portsmouth, located at three corners of the city.
 In the northwest section of the city, off Cedar Lane, is Churchland High School.
 In the downtown section of the city, between London Blvd and High Street, is I.C.
 Norcom High School.
 In the southwest section of Portsmouth, on Elmhurst Lane, is Manor High School.
+There are also three middle schools, thirteen elementary schools, three preschools, an alternative education center, and an adult education center.
+There are approximately 13,000 students enrolled in Portsmouth Public Schools, and the district employs approximately 2,100 people.
+The district has struggled with staff retention and teacher vacancies.

+In 2023, the superintendent of Portsmouth Public Schools announced the development of a Career and Technical Education Center.
+In July 2024, the city began construction on the center, named the Portsmouth Advanced Career Education (PACE) Center.

 Higher education

-There are a number of institutions of higher education in and in close proximity to Portsmouth.
-The city is home to the Tri-Cities Higher Education Center of Old Dominion University (ODU), a public research university founded in 1930 whose main campus is located in Norfolk, Virginia.
+Portsmouth is home to the Tri-Cities Higher Education Center of Old Dominion University (ODU), a public research university founded in 1930 whose main campus is located in Norfolk, Virginia.
 Portsmouth is also home to the Fred W. Beazley Portsmouth Campus of Tidewater Community College, a two-year higher education institution founded in 1968 in South Hampton Roads with additional campuses located in Chesapeake, Norfolk, and Virginia Beach.
-Angelos Bible College was established in 1984.
+Angelos Bible College was established in 1984, under the name Angelos Bible Institute.
+In August 2000, the school received approval from the State Council of Higher Education of Virginia to begin offering degrees, and the first class graduated in 2001.